inet-framework/inet/tutorials/wireless/doc/step12.rst

 steps.
 There are radio signal attenuation, background noise and a more realistic radio model.
 The blue circles representing the communication range is an approximation.
-There is no distinct distance where receptions fail, as in the case of :ned:`UnitDiskRadio`.
+There is no distinct distance where receptions fail, as in the case of :ned:`GenericUnitDiskRadio`.